TLRKiliann/Kiliann.github.io/README.md

 "code" and then click button "ZIP".

 Launch application with :
-> python angel.py
+> python3 angel.py

 You can also launch independently
 'psychotabs.py' (this program is already integreted in main app)
 You can use next command for it :
-> python psychotabs.py
+> python3 psychotabs.py

 To ensure all files are availables enter: